The Refugees (short story collection): "The Transplant"

 Arthur Arellano, a middle-aged Mexican-American living in Orange County, stores a boatload of counterfeit goods in his garage as a favor for Louis Vu.
-About eighteen months prior when Arthur as suffering from liver failure, he was told he only has a short time to live.
+About eighteen months prior when Arthur was suffering from liver failure, he was told he only has a short time to live.
 However, in that terminal period, a donor, Louis's father Men Vu, is matched with Arthur and after a successful transplant, he is healthy again.
 Although the donor was supposed to remain anonymous, a bug in the hospital computer system results in Arthur receiving mail stating that he has Men's liver.
 Feeling the need to repay someone, he calls all "Vus" in the directory.
 After countless calls resulting in dead ends, Louis listens to Arthur's story and says that Men is his father.

 Because of his gambling addiction, Arthur's wife Norma often acts coldly towards him.
 Because of the limited space in their home, he sometimes stays at Louis's place.
 During one of the stay-overs, Arthur tells Louis about how his brother Martín runs the family landscaping business his father started and Louis tells him about his philosophy regarding the counterfeit business.
 When he returns home for clean underwear, Norma informs him that a man named Minh Vu called him while he was away.
 After calling Minh back and listening to him, Arthur learns that Minh is the son of Men Vu and that Louis is not related to the family at all.

 Enraged, Arthur returns to Louis's house and confronts him.
-After Louis admits that he took advantage of the situation, Arthur tells him to retrieve his counterfeits or he will rid of them in the desert.
+After Louis admits that he took advantage of the situation, Arthur tells him to retrieve his counterfeits or he will get rid of them in the desert.
 Louis tells him that if he does, he will report to the authorities regarding Martín's undocumented landscaping workers.
 Realizing that he has no choice but to comply and leave the goods alone, he dishearteningly returns home.
 When he sees Norma, he offers her an embrace, but she instead folds her arms.